dbremont/reddit-labs/README.md

-# Reddit Labs

-# **Personal Reddit Client – Smart, Fast & Customizable** 🤖🚀
+# Reddit Labs 🤖🚀

-A **lightweight, AI-powered** Reddit client designed for **intelligent browsing, automation, and personalization**.
+> A **lightweight, AI-powered** Reddit client designed for **intelligent browsing, automation, and personalization**.
 Whether you're looking for a **distraction-free experience, real-time insights, or smart filtering**, this project redefines how you interact with Reddit.

 ---